L1183325308/opencompass/docs/en/other/Contact_Us.md

 # Contact us

-If you have any questions about FinEval, please contact us at xxxxxxxxxxx@gmail.com.
+If you have any questions about FinEval, please contact us at zhang.liwen@shufe.edu.cn.